Resolving for Better Health in the New Year

 According to the Centers for Disease Control and Prevention’s National Center for Health Statistics, one in four Americans may experience pain in any given month, and one in 10 say pain has lasted more than a year.
 The most common complaints are lower back pain, migraine/severe headaches and joint pain (most commonly the knee).

-Norin Karim Ukani, a registered nurse and family nurse practitioner on the medical staff at Texas Health Plano and the Texas Health Pain Relief & Wellness Center, says that chronic pain has become a significant national problem.
+Norin Ukani, a Texas Center for Joint Replacement certified family nurse practitioner who focuses on pain management and pre- and post-surgical care, says that chronic pain has become a significant national problem.

 “Pain patients suffer a lot, but often they don’t know what to do,” she explains.
 “I make sure to ask about their whole history, not just their pain.
 We talk about lifestyle and family history, so I get an overall picture and then start working on a plan.
 Once the patient understands the plan thoroughly, we work together to break the cycle.”